andgordio/mockupless/docs/Courses/LayoutBasics/Style/border.md

   (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

 You don’t have to apply a border to see the effect of the `border-radius` property.
-If a container has a background color you will be able to see that it is rounded too:
+If a container has a background color you will be able to see the round corners too:

 ```html {1,2}
 <div style="background-color: teal;